Mission & Vision

 While youth involved in child welfare are represented in high numbers across sectors including criminal justice and mental health, few services are specifically designed to meet their unique and intersectional needs which are drastically different than their peers.
 StepStones tailors support for each individual young person based on their diverse experiences, requirements, and personal goals.

-Donate to stepstones
+Donate to StepStones

 Find out how you can help children and youth in and from foster care.